frederic-mahe/mumu/README.md

 - [x] allow process substitutions (input/output),
 - [x] compile without warnings with GCC 10 and 11,
 - [x] compile without warnings with GCC 12.2,
-- [ ] compile without warnings with GCC 12.3,
+- [x] compile without warnings with GCC 12.3,
-- [x] compile without warnings with GCC 13 and 14
+- [x] compile without warnings with GCC 13, 14, and 15
-- [x] compile with clang 17 to 21 (`std::ranges` is not supported in clang-16),
+- [x] compile with clang 17 to 22 (`std::ranges` is not supported in clang-16),
 - [x] investigate the five minor failed tests when running on Alpine (as root),
 - [x] add a row of column header to the log file? (see issue https://github.com/frederic-mahe/mumu/issues/4)
 - [x] silently strip quote symbols from input table?
 Exporters often